 Thank you for your interest in our graduate program in Anthropology.
-Detailed information about The Graduate School at Michigan State University and application procedures can be found on line at http://grad.msu.edu/prospective.
+Detailed information about The Graduate School at Michigan State University and application procedures can be found on line at https://grad.msu.edu/admissions.

-The MSU Graduate School application form is available online at http://grad.msu.edu/apply/.The Department of Anthropology also requires some additional materials, such as letters of recommendation.
-Information about applying for graduate admission to the Department of Anthropology is found at http://anthropology.msu.edu/graduate/graduate-application-checklist/.
+The MSU Graduate School application is available online at https://grad.msu.edu/apply/.The Department of Anthropology also requires additional materials specific to our department.
+Additional application information for the Department of Anthropology can be found at https://anthropology.msu.edu/graduate/graduate-application-checklist/.
 The application deadline for receipt of all materials is December 1st.

 Some of our policies and procedures may be of importance to you as you prepare an application for admission.
 These include: